stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

     simple_obj.instance_variable_get[:@var]
     -> "hi!"

-Just a quick note on these methods are belong to the `Kernel` *module*:

-    Simple.ancestors
-    -> [Simple, Object, Kernel, BasicObject]
-    Kernal.instance_methods(false).grep(/instance_variable/)
-    -> [:instance_variables, :instance_variable_get, :instance_variable_set, :instance_variable_defined? ]

-Note that `Kernel` is not derived from `Class` but is derived from `Module`.
-When looking at the ancestor chain, `Class` is a child of `Module`:

-    Class.ancestors
-    -> [Class, Module, Object, Kernel, BasicObject]

-Modules are another important feature of Ruby which accounts for a lot of it's magic, and we will look at them extensively.

 ## Summary

 In this part we examined the core fundamentals of objects in the context of JS and Ruby runtimes.